amilcar-sr/JustifiedTextView/README.md

 JustifiedTextView
 =========

-JustifiedTextView is an Android View that justifies the Text!
+JustifiedTextView is an Android View that justifies the Text! 🙌🏻

+Now Android has its own way to justify the text for TextViews BUT! the method that makes this possible ([setJustificationMode(int)](https://developer.android.com/reference/android/widget/TextView.html#setJustificationMode(int))) needs a min API level 26, so JustifiedTextView is meant to give support to older Android Versions.
+If your min API level is 26, I recommend TextView.setJustificationMode(int).

 ![alt portrait](https://raw.githubusercontent.com/amilcar-sr/amilcar-sr.github.io/master/JustifiedTextView/portrait.png)